Battle of Jinyang (312): Linghu Ni's defection

-In the months following his victory, Liu Kun had his nephew, Liu Yan (劉演) occupy the abandoned city of Ye and set a date for the tenth month (October or November) to launch a campaign against the Han capital at Pingyang.
+In the months following his victory, Liu Kun had his nephew, Liu Yan occupy the abandoned city of Ye and set a date for the tenth month (October or November) to launch a campaign against the Han capital at Pingyang.
 However, at the same time, he also appointed a native of Hedong Commandery named Xu Run (徐潤) as his Prefect of Jinyang.
 Xu Run attained the position by impressing Liu Kun with his musical talents, but in his administration, he was arbitrary and without restraint.

 Liu Kun's Army Protector, Linghu Sheng (令狐盛) would often argue with Xu Run for his behaviour and even advised Liu Kun to kill him, but was ignored.
 When Xu Run heard about the complaints, he began slandering Linghu Sheng to Liu Kun on several occasions.
 Eventually, Liu Kun ordered Linghu Sheng executed, causing his son, Linghu Ni (令狐泥), to defect to Han and reveal to them about Liu Kun's situation, much to the delight of Liu Cong.

 The battle

 Capture of Jinyang

 In August 312, Liu Cong sent his sons, Liu Can and Liu Yi (劉易), along with his cousin, Liu Yao to invade Liu Kun's territory again, this time with Linghu Ni as their guide.
 Coincidentally, the Jin Administrator of Shangdang, Xi Chun (襲醇) surrendered to Han while the Wuhuan tribes of Yanmen Commandery rebelled against Jin.
 Liu Kun had to personally lead his elite soldiers out to campaign against the rebels, first marching east to gather more troops at Changshan and Zhongshan commanderies.
 Meanwhile, he sent his generals, Hao Shen (郝詵) and Zhang Qiao (張喬) to deal with Liu Can and also requested assistance from Tuoba Yilu.

-Hao Shen and Zhang Qiao fought the Han at Wuguan (武灌; souhwest of present-day Yuci District, Shanxi), but were defeated and killed.
+Hao Shen and Zhang Qiao fought the Han at Wuguan (武灌; southwest of present-day Yuci District, Shanxi), but were defeated and killed.
 The rest of Liu Kun's defenses were too weak to pose a threat, so Liu Can and Liu Yao capitalized by heading straight to Jinyang.
-The people of Jinyang were shook by the success of the invaders, and soon, the Administrator of Taiyuan, Gao Qiao (高喬) and the Attendant Officer, Hao Yu (郝聿) surrendered the city to Han.
+The people of Jinyang were shaken by the success of the invaders, and soon, the Administrator of Taiyuan, Gao Qiao (高喬) and the Attendant Officer, Hao Yu (郝聿) surrendered the city to Han.

-On 18 September, Liu Kun finally returned to save Jinyang, but was unsuccessful, so he brought with him his wife and children along with several personal riders to flee to Tingtou (亭頭; around modern Shijiazhuang, Hebei) in Zhao Commandery before travelling to Changshan.
+On 18 September, Liu Kun finally returned to save Jinyang, but was unsuccessful, so he brought with him his wife and children along with several of his personal riders to flee to Tingtou (亭頭; around modern Shijiazhuang, Hebei) in Zhao Commandery before travelling to Changshan.
 Liu Can and Liu Yao entered Jinyang on 19 September, and Linghu Ni had Liu Kun's parents killed the next day.
 Liu Yao was re-appointed Grand General of Chariots and Cavalry while another general, Liu Feng (劉豐), was appointed Inspector of Bing province.
 Both of them were garrisoned at Jinyang to guard the city.